 I am also an associate professor in cardiovascular medicine at the University of Oxford, particularly known for my research work and expertise in cardiac valve disease and cardiomyopathy and aortic disease.
-My current research involves several studies into the effects of heart valve disease, including leading the large Oxford based OxValve project, as co-Principal Investigator.
+My current research involves several studies into the effects of heart valve disease, including leading the large Oxford based OxValve project, as Principal Investigator.
 I am also a lecturer in medicine at St Catherine’s College Oxford where I supervise medical students in years 4-6 of their studies.

 I have published many papers on cardiology in my specialist field and am editor of several Oxford Handbooks, including Cardiovascular Magnetic Resonance, Valve Disease and a very successful handbook called Emergencies in Cardiology that is used by cardiologists and medical students as a reference text and has been sold around the world.
 I am a fellow of the Royal College of Physicians and a senior member of all of the national and international professional bodies in my specialist field, including the European Society of Cardiology (ESC), the British Cardiovascular Society (BCS) and the Society for Cardiovascular Magnetic Resonance (SCMR).
-I am also a board member of the British Society for Cardiovascular Magnetic Resonance.
+I am also a Treasurer of the British Society for Cardiovascular Magnetic Resonance.
 I also regularly act as an expert witness in legal cases requiring specialist cardiology input.

 My research group